-Document the sellers response to each question on this motorcycle buying checklist.
+Document the seller’s response to each question.
 If possible, try to have the seller take the vehicle to a local motorcycle shop for independent assessment of the vehicle.
-Contact the service department at the shop and go over all these questions with the shop personnel also.
+Contact the service department at the shop and go over all these used motorcycle checklist questions with the shop personnel also.
 If there are any problem areas with the vehicle you can attempt to renegotiate the deal with the seller prior to purchasing the vehicle and lining up a motorcycle moving company.
 See if the seller will allow the motorcycle transport company you select to pick up the vehicle at the motorcycle shop.

 To reiterate, when contacting a local motorcycle shop,we recommend talking to the service department staff about inspecting the bike and or storing the bike for you.
 If the motorcycle shop wants to charge you a fee to inspect the bike and or store the bike until the shipping company can pick it up, we have some advice for you as follows.
 We recommend that you have the shop do some minor maintenance on the bike such as an oil change and many times if you do that shops will not charge an extra fee to inspect the bike and or store the bike until the shipper can pick it up.